Dragan Šutanovac: Removal from the Democratic Party

+Diplomatic career

-In October 2023, Nova published an article claiming that he was being offered the position of ambassador to the United States. Šutanovac responded that the article made him "laugh," adding that even if the post were offered to him, he would have to seriously consider it.
+In October 2023, Nova reported that Šutanovac was being considered for the post of ambassador to the United States, questioning whether Vučić would back him after Šutanovac's past criticism. Šutanovac said the report made him laugh, but added that if the post were offered, he would have to consider it seriously.

-On 16 January 2025, the Government of Serbia nominated him for the position of ambassador to the United States.
-He became the ambassador on 9 May 2025.
+On 16 January 2025, the Government of Serbia, led by the Serbian Progressive Party, nominated him as ambassador to the United States.
+He took up the post on 9 May 2025.

-He supports the accession of Serbia to the European Union and NATO.
+Political positions

+Šutanovac supports Serbia's accession to the European Union and membership in NATO, arguing in 2018 that NATO membership was in the interest of Serbian citizens and asking why Serbia should be "the Cuba of the region".

-Private life
+Personal life

-Šutanovac is married to Marija, the daughter of popular folk singer Miroslav Ilić, with whom he has two children.
+Šutanovac is married to Marija, the daughter of folk singer Miroslav Ilić, with whom he has two children.